Nov 7, 2024

 For example, when you consolidate debt with a personal loan, you could put any money you save in interest toward an emergency or retirement fund.

-6. Average FICO® Scores remains steady
+6. Average FICO® Scores dip slightly

 Knowledge is power